 What is a PYO Share?

 A "Pick Your Own" share includes only the items for our CSA listed as PYO.
-When you come to get your share, we will list the PYO crops and quantities on a board.
+When you come to pick up your share, we will list the PYO crops and quantities on a chalk board.
 (For example, Cherry Tomatoes: 1 Pint).
-This share does not include most of the vegetables that are part of the small and large CSA share like lettuce, zucchini, eggplant and onions.
-It does include items that we do not harvest ourselves, like cherry tomatoes, strawberries, herbs and string beans.
+This share does not include most of the vegetables that are part of the Early and Late CSA shares like lettuce, zucchini, eggplant and onions.
+It does include items that the crew does not regularly harvest, like cherry tomatoes, strawberries, herbs and string beans.

 What if I can't pick up my share on my pick up day?